How to integrate Classmarker MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Classmarker to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Classmarker agent that can add student to biology exam access list, create a new question for math quiz, delete user account for withdrawn student, organize new hires into onboarding group through natural language commands.
+By the end, you'll have a working Classmarker agent that can add student to biology exam access list, create a new question for math quiz, delete user account for withdrawn student through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Classmarker account through Composio's Classmarker MCP server.